Trajectory-based models in strong-field physics

 It goes without saying that the described method of distributing the initial conditions and its variations are not the only ways to set up a semiclassical model in strong-field physics.
 An alternative method, which was particularly popular about two decades ago, is to consider a bound electron moving classically along an ellipse.
 This method that is often referred to as the classical trajectory Monte-Carlo (CTMC) method was established and developed in Refs.~\cite{Abrines1966, Cohen1982}.
 It has been applied for simulations of atomic and molecular collisions, e.g., calculations of cross sections of impact-ionization and charge-transfer.
 Within this approach, the initial state of an electron is specified by its binding energy and five additional parameters randomly distributed in certain ranges.
 These parameters are the eccentricity of the orbit, a parameter proportional to the time, and three Euler angles \cite{Cohen1982}.
 For random distribution of these parameters all phases of the electron motion along the Kepler ellipse have equal probabilities.
 Therefore, the initial coordinates and velocities are distributed in accord with the microcanonical (uniform) distribution.

-As its name suggests, the classical trajectory Monte-Carlo method including tunneling (CTMC-T) is capable of accounting for the tunneling effect \cite{Cohen2001,Cohen2003}.
+The CTMC-T (classical trajectory Monte Carlo with tunneling) method explicitly includes tunneling events \cite{Cohen2001,Cohen2003}.
 In the CTMC-T method, the electron can tunnel through the potential barrier if it reaches the outer turning point.
 The latter is specified by the two following conditions: $p_z=0$ and $zF\left(t\right)<0$.
 The corresponding tunneling probability is calculated in accord with the WKB approximation (see Refs.~\cite{Kemble1935,Child1967,Connor1968}):

 It is assumed that the electron tunnels instantaneously from the turning point to the other side of the potential barrier, being on the same energy manifold \cite{Dimitriou2004}.
 It should be noted that formula (\ref{wkb}) is valid for 1D systems, and therefore an appropriate tunneling path should be specified.
 Usually, $z_{\mathrm{in}}$ and $z_{\mathrm{out}}$ are chosen to be the two roots of the equation